 NetWork Kansas offers matching loans to businesses in Kansas who need gap financing to become fully capitalized.
 Not all our programs are accessible to all types of business.
 All NetWork Kansas loans must be “matched” with another source of capital, usually a public source (like CDCs, Regional Foundations, etc.)

 StartUp Kansas provides gap financing to help entrepreneurs start or grow a business in Kansas.
-The loan program matches other public sources of capital and can provide up to $45,000 per project.
+The loan program matches up to 150% of other public sources of capital and/or funds from a financial institution such as a bank.
+Up to $45,000 can be provided per project.
 Funds are flexible and can be used for a variety of business purposes, including equipment, inventory, and working capital.
 Entrepreneurs work with a NetWork Kansas resource partner to apply for funds.
 Funding rounds occur monthly.

 The Kansas Capital Multiplier Loan Fund

-NetWork Kansas, in partnership with the Kansas Department of Commerce, provides matching loans to businesses raising capital.
-Qualifying businesses are eligible to apply for up to 9% of private capital loans and investment and can apply for up to $500,000 per project.
+Qualifying businesses are eligible to apply for up to 9% of private capital loans and investment.
+Businesses can apply for up to a $250,000 loan or venture investment per project through the Capital Multiplier programs.

 Entrepreneurship Community Partnership